-In fact, the number of criminal offences potentially leading to company liability is continuously expanded by Parliament: it is expected that also tax frauds shall be included in future.
+In fact, the number of criminal offences potentially leading to company liability is continuously expanded by Parliament.

-Applicable sanctions are fines (up to Euro 1,5 million) and, in certain cases, also "restraining sanctions" such as: (i) prohibition of the carrying on of the business; (ii) suspension or revocation of authorisations, concessions, licences; (iii) prohibition in contracting with the Public Administration; (iv) exclusion from financing and contributions or possible revocation of those already granted; and (vi) prohibition of advertising goods or services.
+Applicable sanctions are fines (up to €1.5 million) and, in certain cases, also "restraining sanctions" such as: (i) prohibition of the carrying on of the business; (ii) suspension or revocation of authorisations, concessions and licences; (iii) prohibition in contracting with the Public Administration; (iv) exclusion from financing and contributions or possible revocation of those already granted; and (v) prohibition of advertising goods or services.

-Companies shall not be considered liable pursuant to Decree 231 - inter alia - if the following conditions exist:
+Companies will not be considered liable pursuant to Decree 231, inter alia if the following conditions exist:

-- (a) the individual(s) who committed the crime acted in their own exclusive interest or in the interest of third parties not related to the company; OR - (b) the managing body of the company has adopted and implemented a compliance program apt to prevent the misconducts sanctioned by the Decree no. 231 (hereinafter referred to as the "Model"); AND - (c) an ad hoc internal body has been appointed by the management, to oversee the implementation and updating of the Model (hereinafter referred to as the "Supervisory Board").
+- (a) the individual(s) who committed the crime acted in their own exclusive interest or in the interest of third parties not related to the company; or - (b) the managing body of the company has adopted and implemented a compliance programme apt to prevent the misconducts sanctioned by Decree 231 (the "Model"); and - (c) an ad hoc internal body has been appointed by the management, to oversee the implementation and updating of the Model (the "Supervisory Board").